 New innovation instruments, including, but not limited to PPP and EIP (European Innovation Partnerships) will have to be developed and promoted, in particular with a new approach of risk management and risk sharing.
+Member States should promote investment in R&I projects, for instance through tax incentives and exemptions for R&I expenditures.
 Within the Horizon 2020 framework programme for R&I, there is a need to reduce swiftly the heavy administrative burden and longer lead times compared to the benchmark established by some national programs.
 Especially in the context of ICT and digital services, the pace of EU project programming is very slow.
 This implies not only a faster evaluation of the proposals, but also speeding up the whole programme preparation process.